-- To Understand Data mining principles and techniques and Introduce DM as a cutting edge business intelligence - To expose the students to the concepts of Datawarehousing Architecture and Implementation - To study the overview of developing areas Web mining, Text mining and ethical aspects of Data mining - To identify Business applications and Trends of Data mining
+- Understand Data mining principles and techniques and Introduce DM as a cutting edge business intelligence. - Expose the students to the concepts of Datawarehousing Architecture and Implementation. - Study the overview of developing areas Web mining, Text mining and ethical aspects of Data mining. - Identify Business applications and Trends of Data mining.